Stick your sticky header up your ...

 Now I can already hear the marketers and growth hackers cry from the back of their seats, “But what about the CTA?
 You forgot that’s the perfect spot for a CTA!“.
 To you I simply say “Go fuck off!”
 Once a sticky header has lost its navigational purpose it’s out the window.
 There is no reason to keep this thing hanging above the content.
 Not only might it possibly be distracting, depending on how it is designed, it most definitely takes up screen real estate.

-And let’s not be naive here by looking at our shiny iPhone XS Max screens going “That’s not a real problem”. iPhone 6s phone with sticky header and banner mock up This is an iPhone 6s simulator.
+And let’s not be naive here by looking at our shiny iPhone XS Max screens going “That’s not a real problem”.
+This is an iPhone 6s simulator.
 I’ve added a sticky header and an area reserved for a banner.
 The square like sliver in the middle is the area that’s left for the actual important stuff, your content.
 This might very well be the average screen size of your users depending on the sector you’re operating in.

 There are pages over pages which with every of their sections try to lure you into buying their product.
 Not only is it common to put a CTA next to basically every message that describes your product, now we also have to use sticky navigations to slap another “BUY ME NOW” layer right into your user’s face.
 STOP THIS BULLSHIT!